Meghana030402/TASK-4-AI-BASED_RECOMMENDATION_SYSTEM/README.md

 •	User Interaction: The program prompts the user for a User ID and the number of recommendations to display.

 •	Output: Recommended items are displayed in the console with their Item IDs and predicted preference scores.
 If no new items are available, a message informs the user.

+# CONCLUSION

+This project demonstrates how a simple yet effective user-based recommendation system can be built using Java and Apache Mahout.
+By analyzing user ratings and identifying similar users, the system generates meaningful and personalized item suggestions.
+Even though the application runs in the console, it clearly explains the core idea behind recommendation engines and provides a solid base for developing more advanced, real-world recommendation solutions.

 # OUTPUT